-- b.
+- 8. a.
+Is this an existing intervention in use within the hospital ("existing interventions" are those interventions the hospital has implemented or is implementing on the day it submits the Hospital Application)?
+Yes No - b.
 If yes, please use the space below to explain how the following criteria for leveraging existing interventions is satisfied (the response may reference answers above): - The hospital must demonstrate that the use of the existing intervention is the best approach for meeting the needs of the community identified during the Community and Health Neighborhood Engagement process. - The hospital must demonstrate that the project will be enhanced to meet HTP goals.

-Response (Please respond as applicable; Please seek to limit the response to 1,000 words or less)

-We currently have a process to identify opioid seeking patients quickly in their ED visit and create a personalized care plan with ALTOs.
-The care plan is able to be shared with other providers in our ED and other HealthONE ED's for clear communication.
+Response (Please respond as applicable; Please seek to limit the response to 1,000 words or less) We currently have a process to identify opioid seeking patients quickly in their ED visit and create a personalized care plan with ALTOs.
+The care plan is able to be shared with other providers in the ED for clear communication.
 This care plan is presented to the patient and focuses on communication and education of realistic pain management goals, along with the risk of addiction and side effects if continuing with opioids.
 We have effective communication among our providers as well as to the patient's community providers and PCP.
-Our parnerships with community and mental health resources are essentail to support our discharge patients who have limited acccess to medical services and most specifically mental health services and adiction treatment.
+Our parnerships with community OUD and mental health resources are essential to support our discharge patients who have limited access to medical services and most specifically mental health services and adiction treatment.

-- 9. a.
-Will the intervention be a joint effort with another organization (e.g., a Regional Accountable Entity, Local Public Health Agency, a mental or community health center, another community organization or any other external organization)?
+9. a .
+Will the intervention be a joint effort with another organization (e.g., a Regional Accountable Entity, Local Public Health Agency, a mental or community health cent another community organization or any other external organization)?

-- 🗌 Yes
+∑ Yes

--  No
+□ No